Introduction to VBA Delete File

 Sub sample1() Dim KillFile As String KillFile = "C:\Users\CBA_amardeep\Desktop\Sample2.txt" If Len(Dir$(KillFile)) > 0 Then SetAttr KillFile, vbNormal Kill KillFile Else MsgBox "File Not Found" End If End Sub

-Step 7: Now if we run the above code we can see that the file has been deleted and it is no longer in the desktop.
+Step 7: If we run the above code, we can see that the file has been deleted and is no longer on the desktop.

-Step 8: In above example, we have seen that if the file doesn’t exist VBA gives us an error also in this case as the file has been deleted we can run the code again and we can see that instead of the error we get a personalized message as follows.
+Step 8: In the above example, we have seen that if the file doesn’t exist, VBA gives us an error also; in this case, as the file has been deleted, we can run the code again, and we can see that instead of the error we get a personalized message as follows.

 Things to Remember

-There are few things which we need to remember about deleting a file in VBA:
+There are a few things that we need to remember about deleting a file in VBA:

 - We use the Kill function to delete a file.

-- The files deleted by the Kill function do not go in the recycle bin.
+- The files deleted by the Kill function do not go into the recycle bin.

 Recommended Articles

 This is a guide to VBA Delete File.
-Here we discuss how to use Excel VBA Delete File along with few practical examples and downloadable excel template.
+Here we discuss how to use Excel VBA Delete File, a few practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –